Elizabeth-Warren/serverless-routing/README.md

 # serverless-routing

-Provides an 'Express.js' like interface for AWS Lambda functions using the Serverless Framework.
+Provides a simple routing interface for AWS Lambda functions using the Serverless Framework.

 ## Getting Started